 Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 Step-parent adoption in the Northern Territory is the most frequently finalized type of adoption in the Territory.
-While local infant adoption is statistically rare — some years recording zero finalized placements — step-parent and other "known child" adoptions proceed more regularly through the NT Supreme Court.
+While local infant adoption is statistically rare — some years recording zero finalized placements — step-parent and other "known child" adoptions proceed more regularly through the NT Local Court.

 If you are a step-parent, a de facto partner who has raised your partner's child, or a relative who has been caring for a child long-term, understanding how the NT adoption process applies to your situation is more accessible than you might think.
 But it is still a formal legal process with real requirements, and some of those requirements catch families off guard.